magpylib/magpylib/docs/_pages/page_01_introduction.md

     print(obj)
 ```

-(docu-position-and-orientation)=
+(intro-position-and-orientation)=

 ## Position and orientation

 All Magpylib objects have the `position` and `orientation` attributes that refer to position and orientation in the global Cartesian coordinate system.
-The `position` attribute is a numpy `ndarray, shape (3,) or (m,3)` and denotes `(x,y,z)` coordinates in units of millimeter.
+The `position` attribute is a numpy ndarray, shape (3,) or (m,3) and denotes the coordinates $(x,y,z)$ in units of millimeter.
 By default every object is created at `position=(0,0,0)`.
-The `orientation` attribute is a scipy [Rotation object](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html).
+The `orientation` attribute is a scipy [Rotation object](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html) and denotes the object rotation (relative to its initial state), e.g. in terms of Euler angles $(\phi, \psi, \theta)$.
 By default the orientation of a Magpylib object is the unit rotation, generated by `orientation=None`.

 ```{note}
 The attributes `position` and `orientation` can be either of **"scalar"** nature, i.e. a single position or a single rotation, or **"vectors"** when they are arrays of such scalars.
 The two attributes together define an object **"path"**.